G'Day! How should I communicate with you, Peter?

 Especially if it is banned both in and out of competition.
 This means I cannot legally attend a sporting event.

-I sometimes self inject EPO, prescribed by The Blood Unit at Cabrini Hospital, to fix anaemia.
+I have self injected EPO, prescribed by The Blood Unit at Cabrini Hospital, to fix anemia.

 Q: Do you always think that you are right?